sgago/thestudyguide/sysdesign/sysdesign.md

 #### HTTP versions

 ### Messaging
 Messaging is an indirect form of communication where data are passed through a message broker.
-This nicely decouples the the services.
+This nicely decouples the services.
 Messaging is typically suitable for processes that take a long time or require large amounts of data.

 Pub/Sub, ServiceBus, and RabbitMQ, are all examples of message queue providers.
 Like HTTP requests, messages typically have header and body data as well as a unique message ID.
 Also, messages can be stored in JSON, protobuf, and so on.
 Some brokers even provide support for native objects like Azure.
 Messages are typically only removed from the broker once the consumer - the service that actually receives and uses the message -  successfully processes the message.

 However, unlike request-response via HTTP transactions, message queues are inherently asynchronous.
 Furthermore, messages can be queued within the broker even if the message consumers are down.

 Consumers can choose to process multiple messages at a time, a.k.a. batch processing or message batches.
 This increases processing latency of individual messages but does improve the applications throughput.
 This extra latency is typically an acceptable tradeoff and should be considered.

-Producers and consumers can be arranged in a few different ways:
-- Point-to-point (p2p): A message is delivered to exactly one consumer.
-- Publish-subscribe (pubsub): A message is delivered to all consumers.

 Message queues are not a silver bullet and there are many issues to consider:
 - The broker adds additional latency through additional the queue itself and more communication.